Decision Guide

 Can the same firm offer both models?+

 Some do.
 Evara does not.
-We work retained-only because it is the model that fits the seats we work on.
-If your search is genuinely volume IC work, we will say so and recommend a different partner.
+We work on a dedicated, two-payment model because it fits the senior and specialist commercial seats we work on in intralogistics.
+If your search is genuinely volume work, we will say so and recommend a different partner.

 Get a clear answer on the right model for your next search.